Narjisfatima123/sqa-portfolio/README.md

-# sqa-portfolio
+# 📁 SQA Portfolio

-Hi!
+👋 Hi!
 I'm Wika!
-I'm passionate learner of software testing.
+I'm a passionate learner of software testing.

+---

 ## 🔗 Table of Contents
 - [📜 About Me](#about-me)
 - [📁 Projects](#projects)
 - [🎓 Courses, Training and Mentoring](#courses-training-and-mentoring)
 - [📫 How to Reach Me](#how-to-reach-me)

 ---

 ## 📜 About Me

-Yahan tumhara intro / story hoga
+Welcome to my testing portfolio.
+I'm a passionate beginner in manual testing with a strong background in pharmaceutical quality control.
+I'm enthusiastic about learning through hands-on projects and eager to contribute to real-world testing teams.

 ---

 ## 📁 Projects

-Yahan tumhare test projects ka description hoga
+- ✅ DARE IT Manual Testing Project
+- ✅ DARE IT Automated Testing Project

 ---

 ## 🎓 Courses, Training and Mentoring

-Yahan tumhare courses aur certificates likhe honge
+- Manual Testing – DARE IT
+- Automated Testing (Basics) – DARE IT
+- ISTQB Foundation (in progress)
+- Agile Fundamentals – LinkedIn Learning

 ---

 ## 📫 How to Reach Me
-Yahan tumhara email, LinkedIn ya contact info hoga

-Added Table of Contents with anchor links
+- 📧 Email: wmozalewska@gmail.com
+- 🔗 LinkedIn: [Your LinkedIn Profile](#) *(replace this with actual link)*
+- 💼 Open to internships, freelance, and QA learning roles